rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

     raise RuntimeError("Failed to inject exactly one FOX; increase max_tries.")
   ```

-Somewhat counterintuitively, most random forced placements of $FOX$ won't actually create extra $FOX$s, because to do so requires a fairly specific local coincidence: the overwritten letters must also complete another length-$3$ pattern passing through one of the modified cells.
-Since we only alter $3$ cells, the "damage radius" is small, so the probability of collateral $FOX$s is small as well.
+Somewhat counterintuitively, most random overwrites of $FOX$ won't actually create extra $FOX$s, because to do so requires a fairly specific local coincidence: the overwritten letters must also complete another length-$3$ pattern passing through one of the modified cells.
+Since we only alter $3$ cells, the "impact radius" is small, so the probability of collateral $FOX$s is small as well.
 You can try this with the first page of <i>Find the Fox</i> above: try to pick any length-$3$ segment at random,[^6] change the letters to $FOX$, and see if that change created any extra $FOX$s.
 Chances are that it didn't!

 Finally, we can create a fresh "book" with as many pages as we'd like.
 For example, you might like the idea of <i>Find the Fox</i> but think that 200 pages is a bit much.
 We can easily create a single page with exactly one $FOX$ in it!
 And once we solve that one, we can create another one (and continue ad nauseam until we get bored of finding foxes, which I imagine won't take very long).
 Here's some code to generate a reasonably pretty PDF: